SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 14/11

+- Updated home, added lately
+  Next:
+  - Fix Project css, content should be vertically centered (open Batalla 300)
+  - Agregar inglés

+NOTES as of 13/11

+- Load projects
+- Finished migration
+- Updated about me
+- Updated contact, removed form
+  Next:
+  - Add lately to home

 NOTES as of 12/11

 - Refactored project